-Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings; How Did The Governor Respond?
+Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings: How Did The Governor Respond?

 — Donald J. Trump (@realDonaldTrump) January 6, 2017

-[Featured Image by Win McNamee /Staff/ Getty Images]
+[Featured Image by Win McNamee/Staff/Getty Images]